News

 16 August 2022

-Iman is a postdoc at the Center for Global Trade Analysis (GTAP) and Global to Local Analysis of System Sustainability (GLASS) at Purdue.
+Iman is a postdoc at the Center for Global Trade Analysis (GTAP) at Purdue.
 He has been working on the economic analysis of compound extremes, year-on-year volatilities, and adaptation.

 1 June 2022

 Sizhuo is a Ph.D. candidate in Energy, Environmental, and Food Economics at Penn State.
-Her research in environmental economics uses microeconometric methods to study natural hazard adaptation and resilience from a socio-economic perspective.
+Her research in natural resource economics uses microeconometric methods to study natural hazard adaptation and resilience.

 4 March 2022

-Thomas is a Ph.D. candidate in Sustainable Development at Columbia University.
-At the intersection of natural and social sciences, his research in environmental economics leverages applied econometrics and statistics to explore the causal impacts of human activities on natural systems.
+Thomas is a Ph.D. candidate at Columbia University.
+At the intersection of natural and social sciences, his research in natural resource economics leverages applied econometrics and statistics to explore the causal impacts of human activities on natural systems.

 17 January 2022

-Energy systems, especially the electric-power system, are vulnerable to natural stressors such as wildfires, severe storms, extreme temperatures and long-term disruptions of the hydrological cycle.
+Energy systems, especially the electric-power system, are susceptible to natural stressors such as wildfires, severe storms, extreme temperatures and long-term disruptions of the hydrological cycle.

 4 January 2022